vivekmaru36/RFID_CMS/README.md

 15) using mongo cloud rather than local
 16) Extend rfid_h schema to include 'foundInCollection' and 'details' fields for RFID search results
 17) Handled attendance for everyone including anonyomous with respect to lec
+18) Removed one lec room from deppali branch

 # changes :